vcampano/GitHub-Experiment/README.md

-# MyGitGUIRepository
+# GitHub Experiment
-A repository to learn SourceTree Git GUI.
+This repository is for experimenting on SourceTree Git GUI